6 Experts Discuss How AI Will Change The Future Of Wall Street (Part 2)

 We see the massive amounts of data AI can process in an unbiased manner and the ability of the technology to derive new investment efficiency metrics.
 We envision this market volatility eventually moving toward a more normalized state as the industry evolves into a more AI friendly paradigm.
 However, that "normalization" will last only until a new technology arrives.

-David Arefiat, Trade Ideas: AI is just modeling the market's behavior so there's no reason that it would add something that's significantly different than current volatility ranges.
+David Aferiat, Trade Ideas: AI is just modeling the market's behavior so there's no reason that it would add something that's significantly different than current volatility ranges.
 Additionally, AI-generated analytics are a different tool for trading but not nearly as impactful on liquidity as auto trading/HFT.
 If anything, AI stands to reduce volatility if it brings in more people to trade in the market—more participation in the markets generally lowers volatility.

 Dr. Hossein Kazemi, CAIA: In the short run, I think it will reduce volatility as some of the traders who are in crowded trades may move to less crowded ones due to the use of AI.
 That is, correlations among trading strategies could decline in the short-run.
 However, if AI becomes widespread and all AI programs discover the same trading opportunities, then we could have many more flash crashes.
 These are all questions that CAIA and the CADA Institute will continue to study.